QuickCodeAcademy/QCA/README.md

-# Quick Code Academy - Web Development Tutorials
+# Quick Code Academy - Web Development Tutorial

 Welcome to the Quick Code Academy GitHub repository!
 Here, you'll find resources related to our YouTube channel, where we create video tutorials on web development.
-Our content primarily focuses on HTML, CSS, JavaScript, and Angular.
+Our content primarily focuses on HTML, CSS, JavaScript, and Angular

 https://www.youtube.com/@quickcodeacademy